-A school based traineeship allows students to start a traineeship while also completing WACE.
-Students will be both a full-time student and a part-time employee with the same employment and training responsibilities as other trainees.
+A School-Based Traineeship allows students to begin a traineeship while completing their WACE.
+Students are both full-time students and part-time employees, with the same employment and training responsibilities as other trainees.

-Students will be paid for the time they are in the workplace.
-Often, traineeships can lead to full-time employment.
+Students are paid for the time they spend in the workplace, and traineeships often lead to full-time employment opportunities and/or apprenticeships.